 Reusing disclosure certificates

 AccessNI disclosure certificates are only accurate on the issue date.
-You should only consider reusing certificates in very limited circumstances.

 - your organisation has a legal obligation to get a fresh disclosure

 - the identity details on the certificate match those of the applicant

 - the disclosure certificate is genuine and has not been tampered with

 - the level of certificate is suitable for the post

 Standard or enhanced certificates should not be re-used as each application should be counter-signed by a registered person for the specific role or position.

 An AccessNI certificate has security features to verify if it has been counterfeited or altered in any way.

 Current AccessNI certificates are printed on paper with the watermark 'DOCUCHECK'.